History shows UK markets shrug off elections

 So are these markets set for a rude awakening?

-Market behaviour three months either side of each British election held from 1983 shows some good reason for the calm. link.reuters.com/fen54w
+Market behavior three months either side of the six British elections since 1983 shows some good reason for the calm. link.reuters.com/fen54w

 For FTSE 100 stocks, only one of those periods showed a net loss of more than 2 percent and that was in 2001, when Labour and Prime Minister Tony Blair easily won a second term.